 ACI in combination with meniscal transplant allograft has good long-term outcomes with 75% still functioning well at 10-years (and 25% proceeding to arthroplasty).
 It is difficult to delineate whether the benefits of the procedure are due to ACI, meniscal transplant or indeed osteotomy (performed as part of the procedure)[16].
 Similar results have been demonstrated in 57 patient with bipolar chondral lesions in the tibiofemoral compartment [17] with 75% having no radiographic progression at 10 years.

-[18]In 2015 the technique was appraised by the National Institute for Health and Care Excellence (NICE) in the UK for the treatment of articular cartilage defects of the knee.
+The cost of ACI and MACI are high, ranging from £4125 per patient to approximately £16,000 per MACI implant or £18,000 for a single vial of cells for ACI [18].
+Therefore, in 2015 the technique was appraised by the National Institute for Health and Care Excellence (NICE) in the UK for the treatment of articular cartilage defects of the knee.
 The conclusions of this appraisal were that, while short-term clinical benefits were observed, the long-term clinical efficacy remained uncertain and the technique did not have robust evidence to demonstrate cost-effectiveness.
 Further research and evidence was recommended.
 The cost-effectiveness conclusions were considered harsh and were addressed in a consensus statement by UK knee surgeons, who drew attention to the estimated cost-effectiveness of ACI being between £7,000 to £100,000 per Quality Adjusted Life Year (QALY) (with the NICE threshold set at £20,000-30,000 per QALY).
 [18]

 There is a relative paucity of users, with, for example, only 10 in the United Kingdom, which makes the development of large-scale research a challenge.
 MACI remains a potentially fruitful avenue for symptomatic therapy in early cartilage disease and traumatic cartilage lesions, though crucially not in OA.